 What’s your budget?

-There are a huge array of blankets on the market at varying prices, but having a good idea of your budget will help deter you from spending more than you can afford.
+There is a huge array of blankets on the market at varying prices, but having a good idea of your budget will help deter you from spending more than you can afford.
 Remember too that paying more doesn’t always mean you’re getting a better product.

 How much will it cost to use?